 Sólheimajökull glacier

-Hidden beneath the ice cap one of Iceland's most notorious volcanoes lurks - Mt.
+Hidden beneath the ice cap, one of Iceland's most notorious volcanoes lurks - Mt.
 Katla, which is due to erupt!

-The tour I joined started in Reykjavík and several stops were made on the way by the beautiful waterfalls on the south coast.
-Here we drove below many a notorious volcano, like the Eyjafjallajökull glacier.
+The tour I joined started in Reykjavík, and several stops were made on the way to South Iceland, including beautiful waterfalls on the south coast.

 I am sure that its name rings a bell to many people, as it erupted back in 2010 and its huge ash cloud caused havoc in air traffic around the world.
-The name, Eyjafjallajökull, also proved to be a tongue twister for everybody but the Icelandic nation ;)

-Everybody was fitted for the right size of crampons and off we went in two groups towards the edge of the glacier - some 800 meters away from the parking lot.
+Everybody was fitted for the right size of crampons, and off we went in two groups towards the edge of the glacier, some 800 meters away from the parking lot.

 It took us some 20 minutes to reach the edge of the glacier, where we got a lesson on how to strap on the crampons.
-We got good help from the glacier guide as it is of utter importance that the crampons fit you right.

 Hikers on Sólheimajökull glacier